OADM (Optical Add-Drop Multiplexer) Tutorial

 Application of OADM

 In conventional long-haul transmission systems, emphasis has been placed on how much capacity and how far the system can transmit.
 In metro/access networks, however, low cost and system flexibility are strongly required.
-OADM has a business in the middle of choice.
-Of course, the main battlefield of application is MAN (metropolitan area network).
-That can be working flexibility, easy to upgrade and amplify the network.
-As an ideal multi-services transport platform in MAN application, OADM allows different optical network of different wavelength multiplexing signal at different locations.
+OADM canverify both demands.
+The main battlefield of OADM application is in MAN (metropolitan area network), featuring high flexibility, easy upgrade and amplification.
+As an ideal multi-services transport platform in MAN application, OADM also allows different wavelength multiplexing signal at different locations.
 Another application for OADM is in Optical Cross Connection (OXC).
-Propsed equipment allow different network connect dynamic.
-On-demand wavelength resources, a wider range of network interconnection.
-OADM and OXC only need to download the information in the nodes to send a person to handle the equipment, including ATM switchboard, SDH switchboard, IP router etc., which greatly improve the efficiency of the node to process information.
+Proposed equipment allow different network to connect dynamic, on-demand wavelength resources and a wider range of network interconnection.
+OADM and OXC only need to download the information in the nodes to send the person that handles the equipment, including ATM switchboard, SDH switchboard, IP router etc., which greatly improve the efficiency of the node to process information.

 Figure 6: Application of OADM

-To reduce the cost of large capacity transmission, whereas conventionally most signal processing has been done after optical-to-electrical conversion, it is required to process signals in optical form.
-Optical add-drop multiplexer is one of the key devices to implement such optical signal processing.
+To reduce the cost in large-capacity transmission, whereas conventionally most signal processing has been done after optical-to-electrical conversion, it is required to process signals in optical form.
+And OADM is one of the key devices to implement such optical signal processing.
 Use of OADM makes it possible to freely add or drop signals with arbitrary wavelengths over multiplexed optical signals by assigning a wavelength to each destination.
-Moreover, it is possible to simplify the component configuration of optical amplifiers through reduction of the optical attenuation for the express channels --optical channels neither add nor drop at nodes-- in OADMs, thereby decreasing the total cost of networks.
-OADM is still evolving, and although these components are relatively small, in the future, integration will play a key role in producing compact, monolithic, and cost-effective devices.
+Moreover, it also help simplify the component configuration of optical amplifiers through reduced optical attenuation for the express channels - optical channels neither add nor drop at nodes - in OADMs, thereby decreasing the total cost of networks.
+OADM is still evolving - although these components are relatively small, it will play a key role in producing compact, monolithic, and cost-effective devices.